 She won the prestigious Melissa Tiller Memorial Prize for graduate performance and while still a student at Peabody, joined the faculty of both the preparatory and conservatory divisions after serving as a teaching assistant to Shirley Givens.
 Besides Givens, her major pedagogical influences include Ivan Galamian, Joseph Gingold, Paul Rolland, and Shinichi Suzuki, and Rebecca Henry.
 She also studied with such masters as Daniel Heifetz, Yuri Masurkevich, Christian Teal, and Qing Li.

 Ms. Faidley has served on the faculty of the Summit Music Festival, New York’s premier summer chamber music institute.
 She has been invited to teach and give master classes in Italy, Germany, Spain, Russia, Norway, and Africa, and has provided private lessons in pedagogy to major violin performers and teachers throughout the United States.
 In the summers, Ms. Faidley has specialized camps for her students.
 Ms. Faidley is a frequent presenter and master class clinician, and she has recently spoken at two national conferences for the American String Teachers’ Association.
 The first lecture focused on balance in violin technique and pedagogy.
 The second presented a series of unique technical etudes for every stage of violin playing.
+Ms. Faidley has been invited to be the keynote speaker, along with Nobel Laureates at the 2018 World Education Day in Jinan, China.

-Ms. Faidley currently employs eight violin and musicianship faculty members as part of her school, The Elizabeth Faidley Studio.
+Ms. Faidley currently employs fourteen violin and musicianship faculty members as part of her school, The Elizabeth Faidley Studio.
 All students of any faculty member have access to recitals, masterclasses, private camps, and other performance opportunities.
 Ms. Faidley works directly with each teacher in weekly consultations to ensure a balanced musical education for each student.

 Ms. Faidley also shares her passion for teaching through her writing.
 She has completed work on the second edition of a book for children titled “Pre-Twinkling to the Stars: Your Joyful Journey Begins” which focuses on a strong technical foundation for beginning violinists.
-Her second book, a beginning theory workbook for beginning and intermediate violinists, has just been released.
+Her second book, a beginning theory workbook for beginning and intermediate violinists, is also available.
 She has also published several essays in the American Suzuki Journal and is currently writing a third book on the art of pedagogy entitled, “What Happened to the Nurture?”
 The book reflects her teaching philosophy, which seeks to empower the entire, unique person as the foundation of the musician.
 She generously makes time to mentor her students through auditions, competitions, and performances and stays in touch with them between and beyond studio lessons.

 Ms. Faidley’s violin, a generous gift from several patrons, was crafted by Lorenzo Ventapane in 1835 and is pictured in Four Centuries of Violin Making by Cozio Publishing.